 Water and mulch sufficiently to prevent the soil from drying out

-Planting and sowing in August
+Planting and Sowing in August

 Until mid-August: Chinese cabbage, pak choi, lettuce, radishes, spring onions, kale, butter cabbage, carrots